ivangfr/graalvm-quarkus-micronaut-springboot/kafka/README.md

 # graalvm-quarkus-micronaut-springboot
 ## `> kafka`

-In this example, we will implement three versions of `kafka-producer - kafka-consumer` applications using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.
+In this category, we have implemented three versions of `kafka-producer - kafka-consumer` applications using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.

 ## Applications